AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

             enabled: false
    ```

-1. For environment types other than RDE (which is not currently supported), create a targeted deployment config pipeline in Cloud Manager; note that a Full Stack pipeline does not deploy the configuration file.
+1. For environment types other than RDE (which is not currently supported), create a targeted deployment config pipeline in Cloud Manager; note that a Full Stack pipeline or a Web Tier pipeline does not deploy the configuration file.

    * [See configuring production pipelines](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md).
    * [See configuring non-production pipelines](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md).